Enjoy FREE EXPRESS SHIPPING on orders over £300, or buy online and collect in our London store.

 Over the last ten years, we have made dozens of collections with the artisans, working in gold vermeil using the beautiful and diverse array of Afghan gems from Panshir Emerald to Lapis lazuli from the ancient mines of Badakshan.

-We have collaborated with Monsoon, and sold our collections all over the world.
+We have collaborated with Monsoon and sold our collections all over the world.
 Michelle Obama was gifted one of our necklaces by Karzai, and Nicole Kidman, Angelina Jolie and others have worn their work.
 It has been exhibited at the Smithsonian in Washington, Davos and Doha.
 It has given them vital visibility and a voice over and above the noise of war and conflict.
 The beauty and skills of Afghan traditional art and craft was nearly lost after decades of war but now it has evolved to have a contemporary feel and can sit alongside designs from all parts of the world.

 The very act of creating is an act of hope, of optimism, the fact of a woman leaving her home to go and work with a team in a workshop where she is creating is a huge leap of faith in the future.
 By the nature of creating, the focus and concentration needed to create something beautiful that will last lifetimes allow an escape from the stress and tension of a conflict whose everyday presence is felt in violence and fear.
-In a beautiful surrounding away from the blast walls and tanks and machine guns the young men and woman artisans can sit at their benches and close the outside world out and meditate on the process of creating.
+In a beautiful surrounding away from the blast walls and tanks and machine guns, the young men and woman artisans can sit at their benches and close the outside world out and meditate on the process of creating.

-This and the vital importance of jobs for an area where opportunity is scarce have convinced me the work of Turquoise Mountain is worthwhile and important.
-Pippa continue to travel to Kabul to work with the artisans, to sit and talk, to exchange ideas and most importantly to listen to their stories and fear and hopes for their lives in a land that has had the misfortune to have been in conflict most of their lives.
+This and the vital importance of jobs in an area where opportunity is scarce have convinced me the work of Turquoise Mountain is worthwhile and important.
+Pippa continues to travel to Kabul to work with the artisans, to sit and talk, to exchange ideas and most importantly to listen to their stories and fear and hopes for their lives in a land that has had the misfortune to have been in conflict most of their lives.

 Pippa feels it is essential to maintain a conscious sense of the Afghan traditions in our collections.
 She draws heavily on Ancient influences and uses locally sourced stones and materials.
 She is delighted that these designs are now being sold internationally, as are the artisans who take great pride in knowing that their special piece which embodies the spirit and tradition of their country is being enjoyed all over the world.